JukNe/cs2-util-library/README.md

 - Creating throwing points
 - Using filters and sharing utilities

-You can restart the tutorial anytime by clicking the "Help" button in the map controls.

 ### Creating Utilities

 1. **Select a Map**: Choose from the 10 available competitive maps